matter-labs/zksync-web-era-docs/docs/api/rust/getting-started.md

 l1_chain_id = 9
 ```

 Here, the trait `ZKSProvider` extended the `Provider<Http>` struct adding zkSync Era specific functionality.
 In this case, the method `.get_chainid()` comes from `ethers` while the method `get_l1_chain_id` comes from the `ZKSProvider` and hits an era-specific API.

 ## Conecting to Ethereum layer-1

-To perform operations that interact with both layers, we will also need to instantiate a provider for the Ethereum layer-1 associeted with our zkSync Era blockchain.
+To perform operations that interact with both layers, we will also need to instantiate a provider for the Ethereum layer-1 associated with our zkSync Era blockchain.

 ```rust
 static L1_URL: &str = "http://localhost:8545";